Bandon Dunes Golf: The Ultimate Guide to Visiting the World’s Best Golf Resort

 The Preserve is also unique in that it’s more casual than the other courses.
 You can go out with a bunch of beers as an eight-some.
 You can play barefoot.
 You can make hole-in-ones with your putter.

 It’s plain ol’ fun.
 And it’s a perfect option if you want more than just 18 holes, but dont’t have it in you (or don’t have daylight) to get in another full 18.
+Just make sure to book a tee time well in advance, because chances are you won’t be able to walk on after your full-length rounds.

 What Order to Play Bandon Dunes Courses?